Welcome to the Jeddah Non-Immigrant Visa Unit

 Please note that the parents of applicants under 14 years old who are holders of passports from countries other than Saudi Arabia (i.e. who are passport holders of another country) are required to appear for an interview on behalf of the child and should bring the documents mentioned above.
 These appointments should be scheduled in the name of the child on the regular visa appointment website.
 Currently, however, nationals of countries that have designated by the U.S. Secretary of State as state sponsors of terror, regardless of age, must appear for an interview.

 If your passport is expired but it has a valid U.S. visa inside, you can still travel to the United States on this visa.
 You may attach the old passport with your new passport and travel.
 Please make sure that the name, date of birth, and other basic information in the old passport is the same as in the new passport.
 You must carry both your expired passport with the valid U.S. visa AND your new unexpired passport when you travel.
 Alternatively, you can also apply for a new U.S. visa with your new passport, so that you can just travel with one passport.

 Staying in Status on your Student Visa

-For more information on staying in status with your student visa, visit here.
+For more information on staying in status with your student visa, visit this website.

-Students, you may travel to the US on a valid, unexpired student visa even if you changed schools or had a break in your studies, as long as your SEVIS status is active.
-If you’ve been out of the US for more than 5 consecutive months, you need to get a new I-20 and pay your SEVIS fee again.
+Students may travel to the United States on a valid, unexpired student visa even if they changed schools or had a break in their studies, as long as their SEVIS status is active.